 Most states need motorcycle owners to have proof of insurance before allowing the bike registration process to proceed.

-A motorcycle insurance and registration holder is helpful to have while riding, although they are not necessarily mandatory to have.
+A motorcycle insurance and registration holder are helpful while riding, although they are not necessarily mandatory.
 If a police officer pulls you over, you can hand them this information directly without digging around for it.

 Some states allow for digital proof of insurance when police request this information.